Response Object

 description: Accepted

-The named headers are specific to responses.
 These are different from request headers which are types of parameters in OpenAPI.
-The main differences are:

-1. name MUST NOT be specified, it is given in the corresponding headers map.
+1. `name` MUST NOT be specified, it is given in the corresponding headers map.

-2. in MUST NOT be specified, it is implicitly in header.
+2. `in` MUST NOT be specified, it is implicitly in header.

-3. All traits that are affected by the location MUST be applicable to a location of header (for example, style ).
+3. All traits that are affected by the location MUST be applicable to a location of header (for example, `style`).

-Also, a common oversight is that the Content-Type header name is ignored.
+Also, a common oversight is that the `Content-Type` header name is ignored.

 The headers map is a map of header names as the map keys, and header objects as the values.